benjaminheng/knowledge-base/content/recipes/foil-pouch-recipes.md

 - Add the ingredients to a large piece of aluminum foil.
 - Drizzle some olive oil and toss to coat.
 - Add salt, pepper, and other seasonings
-- Wrap in at least two layers of foil, three to be safe.
+- Wrap in at two layers of foil.
+More layers require more baking time.
-- Bake at 175c for about 30 minutes.
+- Bake at 200c for about 30 minutes.
 Timing will vary based on your choice of protein.
+    - Chicken breast: 30-40min, or until 74c internal temperature.

 Some other notes: